 Deciem Chat Room is an independently run platform for #deciemaddicts to talk freely about the products, the good and the bad.
-Real reviews by the people who have bought, tried and tested because one product will not suit everyone.
+I´m passionate about real reviews by real people who have bought, tried and tested because one product will not suit everyone.

 - When did I start The Ordinary & Deciem Chat Room?